donabrams/gulp-monorepo/README.md

 2. The directory name will be the kabob case version of the file name (assumes files names are camel case).
 3. A `package.json` will be generated with keys `name` matching the directory name and `version` matching the nearest `package.json` `version`
 4. The `dependencies` of the `package.json` file will be generated analyzing the require/imports in the file and including all non-static packages.
 Versions will be pulled from the nearest `package.json`.
 If a package is missing a dependency, an error will be thrown.
 Node native module are ignored unless there is a matching dependency with the same name in the nearest package.json.

+(Note: If you don't want a single package per file, see config param `rollIntoNearest`)

 Example
 -------